-If you were involved in a Lyft or Uber ridesharing accident in Baton Rouge, you may be eligible to pursue compensation for your pain and suffering.
-While no amount of compensation can fully piece your life back together after a serious injury, an attorney can help you hold the responsible driver accountable for their actions.
+While no amount of money can fully piece your life back together after a critical injury, an attorney can help you hold the responsible driver accountable for their actions.

-We can assist with all aspects of your case.
+Our Baton Rouge personal injury attorney can assist with every aspect of your case.
 From proving liability to negotiating settlements to civil litigation services and beyond, our attorneys are here to help ease your legal burden throughout your proceedings.
 Receive a free consultation with one of our team members today.
-To get started, contact the Morris Bart law firm at (225) 341-5694.
+To get started, contact the Morris Bart law firm.

-Our attorneys have several methods available to help you determine who was liable for your accident and how.
+Our car accident attorneys have several ways to determine who was liable for your accident and how.
 Depending on your case, our assessment methods can include:

 - Comparing legal precedents to the facts of your case

-- Speaking to eyewitnesses from the accident scene
+- Speaking to witnesses at the accident scene

 - Reviewing video footage and photographs

 - Pulling cell phone records from before, during, or after the accident